jacopomoioli/gnirt/README.md

 # gnirt
-Print the strings of printable characters in files, but in the way I want
+Print the strings of printable characters in files, but in the way I want => in the worst way possible, without using any library.

+Because of inline assembly, only Apple Silicon devices are supported.

+## Removed libraries
+- stdio.h: custom string print function using unistd write (`print`)
+- string.h: custom implementation of memset() to zero a buffer (`clean_buffer`)
+- ctype.h: custom implementation of isprint (`is_printable`)
+- stdlib.h: custom implementation of atoi (`atoi`)
+- sys/stat.h: input file is read on-the-fly in chunks with read() instead of copying it all in a right size-preallocated buffer
+- fcntl.h: replaced open() with system call invocation via inline assembly (`open`)

+## Libraries to remove
+- unistd.h: replace read() and write() with native assembly syscall, like I already did with fcntl.h open()

 ## FAQs